Humanities: Religion

 The non-founder religions are Hinduism, Shinto, and native or folk religions.
-Founder religions are Judaism, Christianity, Islam, Confucianism, Daoism, Mormonism, Jainism, Zoroastrianism, Buddhism, Sikhism, and the Baha’i faith.
+Founder religions are Judaism, Christianity, Islam, Confucianism, Daoism, Mormonism, Jainism, Zoroastrianism, Buddhism, Sikhism, and the Baháʼí Faith.
 Religions must adapt and change through the generations because they must remain relevant to the adherents.
 When traditional religions fail to address new concerns, then new religions will emerge.

 Performing arts

-The performing arts differ from the visual arts in so far as the former uses the artist's own body, face, and presence as a medium, and the latter uses materials such as clay, metal, or paint, which can be molded or transformed to create some art object.
-Performing arts include acrobatics, busking, comedy, dance, film, magic, music, opera, juggling, marching arts, such as brass bands, and theatre.
+The performing arts differ from the visual arts in that the former uses the artist's own body, face, and presence as a medium, and the latter uses materials such as clay, metal, or paint, which can be molded or transformed to create some art object.
+Performing arts include acrobatics, comedy, dance, magic, music, opera, juggling, marching arts, such as brass bands, and theatre.

 Artists who participate in these arts in front of an audience are called performers, including actors, comedians, dancers, musicians, and singers.
 Performing arts are also supported by workers in related fields, such as songwriting and stagecraft.
 Performers often adapt their appearance, such as with costumes and stage makeup, etc. There is also a specialized form of fine art in which the artists perform their work live to an audience.
 This is called Performance art.
 Most performance art also involves some form of plastic art, perhaps in the creation of props.
 Dance was often referred to as a plastic art during the Modern dance era.

 Musicology

 Musicology as an academic discipline can take a number of different paths, including historical musicology, music literature, ethnomusicology and music theory.
 Undergraduate music majors generally take courses in all of these areas, while graduate students focus on a particular path.
-In the liberal arts tradition, musicology is also used to broaden skills of non-musicians by teaching skills such as concentration and listening.
+In the liberal arts tradition, musicology is also used to broaden skills of non-musicians by teaching skills, including concentration and listening.